Cycling: Finn Ashe is making a habit of slipping on red polka dot jersey

 The shattered glass had severed through the tendons of the former St Mary's School pupil.

-"They fixed it all up but the physiotherapist told me that cycling would be really goofd for getting all my movements back."
+"They fixed it all up but the physiotherapist told me that cycling would be really good for getting all my movements back."

 The youngster made a beeline for the HB Ramblers Cycling Club after his non-cycling parents, Shari and Tom Ashe, bought him a basic bike.